lee-chaeeun/NSEC_notes/README.md

-# Veiligheidsdagboek

-### Kali, Linux, Cyberveiligheid/Security related journal

-Dit is een website waarbij ik mijn cyberveiligheid-kennis & passie voor verschillende dingen in mijn leven deel.

-Hier zijn een paar goede oefeningen voor beginners in dit gebied.
-Ik ben zelf nog aan het groeien :) Ik zal dit proces documenteren in de korte termijnen van mijn leven, waarbij ik me niet te lui voel!
+# Project to build a personal website

+Here I will be uploading snippets of code, relevant to building a personal website.

+FYI: I built a website using github pages previously, for the purpose of documenting personal interests.

-This website will be moving to a private server : https://lee-chaeeun.nl
+This website will be moving to a private server :) : https://lee-chaeeun.nl